 National Aboriginal and Torres Strait Islander Children’s Day (Children’s Day) is the largest national day to celebrate our children.
 Children’s Day is celebrated across Australia each year on 4 August.

 Children’s Day is a time to for Aboriginal and Torres Strait Islander families to celebrate the strengths and culture of their children.
-The day is an opportunity for all Australians to show their support for Aboriginal children, as well as learn about the crucial impact that culture, family and community play in the life of every Aboriginal and Torres Strait Islander child.
+The day is an opportunity for all Australians to show their support for Aboriginal and Torres Strait Islander children, as well as learn about the crucial impact that culture, family and community play in the life of every child.

 Value Our Rights, Respect Our Culture, Bring Us Home

-With this important milestone in our communities, we tie our theme of Children’s Day 2017 with the SNAICC National Conference.
+Acknowledging this important milestone in our communities, we tie our theme of Children’s Day 2017 to that of the SNAICC National Conference.